 1. Hold Back, Do Not Overuse The Debugger

 The debugger will help you to find errors in the java application but that shouldn’t be your first step.
 A lot can be done without using the debugger.
 So, hold back and try to analyze the cause of the bugs and fix them.

 2. Use Conditional Breakpoints

 The conditional breakpoint is the best if you are working with Java programming language and debugging your code in Eclipse IDE.
-To remove bugs in the program code, Eclipse allows you to use conditional breakpoints.
-Unlike a line breakpoint, it’s a breakpoint with a specified condition where the thread will stop at the targeted line when it’s true.
+To debug and detect root cause of the bugs, Eclipse allows you to use conditional breakpoints.
+Unlike a line breakpoint, a conditional breakpoint is a breakpoint that is defined with a condition and thread execution stops at the breakpoint when it’s condition is met.

 3. Use Exception Breakpoints